samkush/devTinder/homework.md

 - what are dependencies
 - what is use of "-g" while npm install
 - difference between carrot and '~' tilde

+- initialize git
+- .gitignore
+- create a remote repo on github.com
+- push all code to remote origin
+- play with routes /test, /hello
+- order of the routes matters
+- install a postman
+- make a test api call and make a workspace/ collection > test api call
+- write logic to handle GET, POST, PATCH, DELETE and PUT request etc and test them on postman